 We’ve finally arrived at the task most people think of when they think of executors.
 Once you’ve paid all debts, it’s time to distribute inheritances to the proper beneficiaries.
 This process can be very simple or very complex depending on the size and nature of the estate you’re handling.
 If the estate has assets that aren’t designated for anyone in the will, then you will transfer them to the proper individual according to state law.
 The proper individual could be a surviving spouse, child or another relative.
 It depends on the state and if the deceased was married or had children.

 After you’ve completed everything else, it’s time to wrap up everything associated with the estate so you can close it.
 This means closing all accounts, contacting the Social Security Administration and other relevant organizations, canceling credit cards and dealing with other miscellaneous accounts or subscriptions.
 Once you’ve transferred all the assets out of the estate and tied up all loose ends, you can close the estate.
 Then, your job will be complete.

 Acting as an estate’s executor is no small task.
 That’s why it’s important to have a clear idea of your workload going in.
 Follow these steps, keep in touch with the probate court and keep detailed records of the process.

 Tips for Planning Your Estate

 - When it comes to planning your own estate, it’s easy to get in over your head.
 That’s why talking with a financial advisor can be a big help.
-SmartAsset’s financial advisor matching tool can pair you with up to three qualified financial advisors in your area.
-Just answer a few questions about your financial goals and situation, and the tool will match you with local advisors who can get your finances in order.
+Finding a financial advisor doesn’t have to be hard SmartAsset’s free tool can pair you with up to three qualified financial advisors in your area.
+Just answer a few questions about your financial goals and situation, and the tool will match you with local advisors who can get your finances in order, get started now.